Transfero

 Trade Flow (API)

 All trades follow a quote-lock-confirm pattern.
-The client requests a price, the system locks it for 7 seconds, and the client confirms to execute.
+The client requests a price, the system locks it for a configurable TTL (default 7s), and the client confirms to execute.

 1